jpemberton1-chwy/terraform-yaml-prototype-pattern-example/README.md

 Spring Boot has the option of using YAML or a proprietary configuration notation.

-One way to make configuration data more readable, compact and maintainable is to use a pattern called "the prototype" pattern.
+One way to make configuration data more readable, compact and maintainable is to use a pattern called the **Prototype Pattern**.

 The "prototype" is a set of standard data that applies to all objects.
 Then, each object that inherits from the prototype overwrites any default values with its own value.